gmcninch-tufts/2025-Sp-Math087/course-pages/Math087--course-syllabus.md

   concerning use of
   gradescope](/course-posts/resources--gradescope.html).

-- *engagement*
+- 3 *quizzes*

-  Each week (beginning in the second week) I'll ask you to make a written submission *on paper*.
-I'll provide a prompt *in advance*, and you should write a paragraph or two in response and return it in class.
+  There will be three in-class quizzes which are intended to assess your comprehension of the material.
+I'll

-- 2 *midterm reports*

-- 1 *final report*
+- 2 *midterm reports* and 1 *final report*

   Note that you will submit a *proposal* for the final report prior to work.